camunda/camunda-docs-manual/content/reference/rest/process-instance/get-query.md

   </tr>
   <tr>
     <td>leafProcessInstances</td>
-    <td>Restrict the query to all process instances that are leaf instances. (i.e. don't have any sub instances and are not top level process instances)</td>
+    <td>Restrict the query to all process instances that are leaf instances. (i.e. don't have any sub instances)</td>
   </tr>
   <tr>
     <td>processDefinitionWithoutTenantId</td>